-But didn’t Ex-President Mahama vow not to restore the Nurses and Teachers Allowances?
+But didn’t ex-President Mahama vow not to restore the nurses and teachers allowances?

 Nevertheless, on 7th December 2016, the good people of Ghana saw the light and gave the Free SHS ‘promiser’ (Akufo-Addo) a massive endorsement.

-To his credit though, within a year into his four year mandate, President Akufo-Addo commendably implemented the Free SHS to the delight of Ghanaian parents and their children.
+To his credit though, within a year into his four year mandate, President Nana Addo Dankwa Akufo-Addo commendably implemented the Free SHS to the delight of Ghanaian parents and their children.

 It is also true that no less a person than Ex-President Mahama has conveniently and persistently been criticising Akufo-Addo for implementing the Free SHS policy, allegedly, at the expense of other developmental projects (see: ‘Free SHS crippling other sectors-Mahama, classfmonline.com/ghanaweb.com, 24/02/2018).